wyne-ybanez/demo-php-unit-testing/README.md

-# PHPUnit - Unit Testing
+# Demo PHPUnit - Unit Testing

-To practice unit testing PHP code.
+- To practice unit testing PHP code.

-Must exist in the project folder of where the test is planned to occur.
+- The goal of unit testing is to isolate each part of an application and show that each individual unit works as expected.

-The goal of unit testing is to isolate each part of an application and show that each individual unit works as expected.
+- Tests should confirm the behaviour of code, not how it's implemented.
+Tests should affirm the outcome of using a class and its methods.

 &nbsp;